-The law library will be open Monday - Friday for students to study with reduced seating for law and SIA students between the hours of 7:30 AM - 7:30 PM.
+The Law Library is open Monday - Friday for students to study with reduced seating for law and SIA students between the hours of 7:30 AM - 7:30 PM.
 For patrons needing to make an appointment, please use the library seat reservation system or email firstname.lastname@example.org.

 In accordance with University requirements, masks must always be worn by anyone entering the library.
 Patrons will not be able to enter and stay in the library without wearing a mask.

-All patrons will enter through the main law library entrance on the second floor and will exit through the fire door located at the bottom of the stairs on the second floor.
-Only one patron will enter and exit the library at a time and maintain six feet of distance between any other patron when entering or exiting the law library.
+While there are no designated entry and exit doors for the library, please maintain social distancing while entering and exiting the law library.
+Only one patron should enter and exit the library at a time and maintain six feet of distance between any other patron when entering or exiting the law library.
 Please only enter the library if you have reserved a seat, are picking up library materials, need to use the printer, book scanner, or public computers, or otherwise have an appointment to enter the law library.

 Traffic will flow up the ramp, past the Reading Room and stacks on the third floor, and down the stairs.
 Please follow all directional signs throughout the law library and main at least 6 feet of distance between other people.

-The law library will be available for Law and SIA students, faculty, and staff during the stated hours by appointment only.
+The law library is available for Law and SIA students, faculty, and staff during the stated hours by appointment/seat reservation only.
 Anyone wishing to come to the library to study, pick up materials, or use the public equipment must reserve a time and/or a seat through the LibCal seat reservation system before entering the library.
 Only patrons who have a time reserved should enter the library at their designated time.

 The law library will remain closed to the general public and will not be accessible by the medical community or other Penn State Community members with limited exceptions.
 Contact email@example.com if you have a request to access the law library.

-A limited number of public computers and the book scanner will be available for student use.
+There are a limited number of public computers and the book scanner available for student use.
 Please disinfect the computer mouse, keyboard, touch screens, and any other surfaces you touch before and after using the computers and/or book scanner.